Achieving net zero – a review of the evidence behind potential carbon offsetting approaches

 4. Enhanced weathering – through the addition of silicate rock materials specifically to arable soils.

 Restoration of lowland agricultural peatlands can halt the GHG emissions caused by the oxidation of drained and cultivated peat soils and, in some cases, allow them to revert to being a carbon sink.
-It is also considered to have a high (5-10 MtCO2e) national abatement potential.
+Considered to have a high (5-10 MtCO2e) national abatement potential.

 Agricultural soil management practices – arable land- Considered to have moderate national abatement.
 The use of soil carbon practices on agricultural soils, often included as components of ‘regenerative agriculture’, ‘conservation agriculture’ and ‘agroecology’, refers to management measures to increase carbon sequestration on working agricultural soils by: